marb61a/Course-Notes/Misc/Data Protection/Privacy By Design.md

   -
   -

-    7. Privacy by Design Principle 3 (2:51 )
+Privacy by Design Principle 3
+  -
+  -

-    8. Privacy by Design Principle 4 (3:47 )
+Privacy by Design Principle 4
+  -
+  -

-    9. Privacy by Design - Principles 5, 6 and 7 (4:14 )
+Privacy by Design - Principles 5, 6 and 7
+  -
+  -

-    10. Are there any challenges?
-(2:11 )
+Are there any challenges?
+  -
+  -

 It is extremely important to include privacy from early stages!
   -
+  - Most people feel that their privacy is out of their control and they are helpless to do anything
+    - This is despite it being very important to people
+    - They are resigned to losing their privacy but it may not be their fault
+  - There are both structural and psychological reasons why people are not in a position to protect their own privacy
+  - Structural Asymmetry
+    - Asymmetry is a result when one party has a distinct advantage over another
+    - This can occur in a number of ways and their are 3 different types of asymmetry that affect and individual's privacy interests
       -
+    -
+  -

 <br /> <br /> <br />
 <h1><p align=center>Section 3: Let's define a privacy by design Model!</h1><br/>

 What is this section about?
-(1:32 )

-    Start
+  -
+  -

-    13. Individuals (5:26 )
+Individuals

-    Start
+  -
+  -

     14. Important Actors (6:50 )

     Start